Building Quarkus apps with Gradle

 Make sure to have GRAALVM_HOME

-configured and pointing to the latest release of GraalVM version 22.3 (Make sure to use a Java 11 version of GraalVM).
+configured and pointing to the latest release of GraalVM for JDK 21.

 quarkus build --native